MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 ## Feature comparison

-Start for free is a subset of the full Azure Data Explorer license that provides a reduced set of functionality.
-The following table lists the features and their availability in a Start for free cluster.
+Start for free is a subset of the full Azure Data Explorer cluster that provides a reduced set of functionality.
+The following table lists the features and their availability in both offering.

 | Feature | Full Azure Data Explorer cluster | Start for free cluster |
 |--|--|--|